jmclawson/TopicKit/README.md

 7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
 You can name the file whatever you like, but the scripts will look for **import.csv** by default.
 If instead you've named your file **shakespeare.csv**, make sure to set the project name before beginning using the command `set.project <- "shakespeare"`.

 ## After the First Run
-With the first run of `do.preparation()`, **TopicKit.R** will save files and will not repeat the process with the same settings.
+With the first run of `do.preparation()`, **TopicKit.R** will save files to avoid repeating time-consuming processes.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped:

 1. Erase the **\texts** directory to download texts once again.
 2. Erase the **\txt** directory to divide the text into chunks.